rpsimonds/thenscaler/README.md

 # thenscaler
 Companion Repository for The N Scaler blog.
-Arduino code useful for Model Railroading, including function libraries and test code from the blog.
+A collection of Arduino code useful for Model Railroading, including function libraries and test code from the blog. http://www.thenscaler.com